Pauan/nino/README.rst

     * `import <https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/import>`_
     * `let <https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Statements/let>`_
     * `yield <https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Operators/yield>`_

+.. [#traverse]
+   Why can't you just call ``NINO.compile`` directly?

+   Let's suppose you wanted to compile multiple files using the Nino compiler.
+If you naively compiled each file separately, then it wouldn't work, because Nino needs to know *all* the variables that are defined.

+   So instead, you first call ``NINO.traverse`` on all of the files, and then afterwards you call ``NINO.compile``.

 .. [#boxes]
    There are two important caveats regarding boxes.
 Nino prevents boxes from colliding with other variables by *renaming the boxes*.
 This means that as long as Nino is aware of *all* the variables that are defined, then everything will work correctly.